SimpsonGSD/P4EditVS/README.md

 ![alt text](https://raw.githubusercontent.com/SimpsonGSD/P4EditVS/master/screenshots/KeyboardShortcuts.jpg "KeyboardShortcuts")

-P4 command success/failure is indicated in the status bar.
-See full output and server response in the new P4EditVS section of the Output Window.
+P4 command success/failure summary is shown in the status bar.
+(When checking out, a `(+N)` suffix indicates that N other people also have this file checked out.)
+Full output and server response is available the new P4EditVS section of the Output Window.

 ![alt text](https://raw.githubusercontent.com/SimpsonGSD/P4EditVS/master/screenshots/OutputWindow.jpg "OutputWindow")